• About

 5. Begonias

-Begonias make a wonderful indoor flowering plant too and they’re pretty easy to take care of – just a little bright indirect light and evenly moist soil will do.
+Begonias make a wonderful indoor flowering plant too and they’re easy to take care of – just a little bright indirect light and evenly moist soil will do.
 Flowering begonias come in pinks, whites, reds, and yellows.
-There are many different types, so just ask your local florist or garden center for specific care instructions.
+There are many different types, so ask your local florist or garden center for specific care instructions.

 Red Rieger Begonia plant with lots of blooms